 Patent Prosecution Events

-This represents the various interactions between applicants and their representatives and a patent office with regard to a patent or an application for a patent.
-All of these events are being taken from the United States Patent and trademark office.
+This represents the various interactions among applicants, their representatives, and a patent office regarding a patent or an application for a patent.
+All of these events are being taken from the United States Patent and Trademark Office.

 Examiner Behavior

 This represents some value-added information from our proprietary Examiner Analysis tool.
 Each report highlights circumstances specifically related to the examiner of the targeted application, enabling you to see how that examiner previously handled similar patent applications.
-Discovering data related to RCE turnaround time, allowance rates, and appeal process outcomes helps to understand and predict the arbitration behavior of an examiner and his rate of rejection.
+Discovering data on RCE turnaround time, allowance rates, and appeal process outcomes helps understand and predict an examiner’s arbitration behavior and rejection rate.
 You will know beforehand which patent applications of your competitors are going to get rejected and which

-Discovering data related to RCE turnaround time, allowance rates, and appeal process outcomes helps to understand and predict the arbitration behavior of an examiner and his rate of rejection.
+Discovering data on RCE turnaround time, allowance rates, and appeal process outcomes helps understand and predict an examiner’s arbitration behavior and rejection rate.
 You will know beforehand which patent applications of your competitors will get rejected and which will get an allowance.
 This will help you prepare for a counter-attack.

 Family Extension Events

-This represents the events when different child application corresponding to the particular patent has been filed.
+This represents the events when a child application corresponding to a particular patent has been filed.

-Continuity data: tells you if a patent of interest is a continuation application or the parent of a continuation application.
+Continuity data indicates whether a patent of interest is a continuation application or the parent of a continuation application.

 Family Extension in Other Geographies

-This represents the events when different from the particular application has been filed in other countries.
+This represents the events when a different application has been filed in other countries.

 Market Analysis

-• IPR/PTAB Decisions: Our report will include comprehensive data related to interference/Post-Grant and Inter partes review as they occur at the Patent Trial and Appeal Board.
-Keeping track of these trials and appeals will give you an opportunity to stay on top of what is happening around the application/patent of your interest.
+- IPR/PTAB Decisions: Our report will include comprehensive data on interference/Post-Grant and Inter partes review proceedings as they occur at the Patent Trial and Appeal Board.
+Keeping track of these trials and appeals will help you stay on top of what is happening with the application/patent of interest.

-• Litigations: Your competitor monitoring effort does not end at the prosecution stage or even after a patent is issued.
-A constant watch at this point helps you to proactively monitor if the patent of your interest is litigated as well as to gauge the filing trends, patterns of case outcomes, plaintiffs and defendants, etc. This is not only to understand current affairs but also to be prepared to handle future threats.
+- Litigations: Your competitor monitoring effort does not end at the prosecution stage or even after a patent is issued.
+A constant watch at this point helps you proactively monitor whether the patent of your interest is litigated and gauge filing trends, patterns of case outcomes, plaintiffs and defendants, etc. This is not only to understand current affairs but also to be prepared to handle future threats.

 Additional Information (for applications containing disclosures of nucleotide and/or amino acid)